corestoreio/caddy-esi/README.md

 The basic ESI tag can contain multiple sources.
 The ESI processor tries to load `src` attributes in its specified order.
 The next `src` gets called after the `esi.timeout` or `timeout` occurs.
 Other attributes can be additionally defined.
-Add the attribute `race="true"` to fire all requests at once and the one which is the fastest gets served and the others dropped.
+Add the attribute `race="true"` (TODO) to fire all requests at once and the one which is the fastest gets served and the others dropped.

 ```